Zanscripts & services

 Create and load a new service

-1. Once the script is complete, click the Build button.
+1. Once a script is complete click the Build button.
 This can be found at both the top and bottom of the page.
+If you have uploaded a pre-written Zanscript (.zs file) you must select Edit and then Build.

-4. The Edit/Rebuild link at the bottom of the page will take you back into the script.
+3. If your Zanscript has an errors or warnings, the Edit/Rebuild link at the bottom of the page will take you back into the script so that you can correct them.

-5. If the script has built successfully, navigate to the home page using the Home link at the bottom of the page.
+4. If the script has built successfully, navigate back to the control console using the Home link at the bottom of the page.

 7. The system will bring up a new page indicating a successful or unsuccessful link.

-8. Navigate back to the Control Console page, where the new ‘service’ is seen under the relevant slot.
-The new service is now ready to run!
+8. Select Home to navigate back to the control console page, where the new service will be found under the relevant slot.

 Top

-If you want to share a script with someone you can download the .zs file from the Zanscript directory.
-We recommend that you are using the Chrome web browser as this will allow you to download the file without changing the format.
+If you want to share a Zanscript with someone you can download the .zs file from the Zanscript directory

 Top